DatGizmo/docker-borgbackup/readme.md

 backup folder is mounted in /media/sde3.
 The backup should placed into the `BACKUP` folder of this device.

-First step is to put the `.borgbackup.ini` file in our `$HOME`-folder.
+First step is to put somewehere a `borgbackup.ini` file.
 The content should be something like this:

     [GENERAL]
     REPOSITORY = "file:///media/sde3"